aguzmant103/terraforming-mars/README.md

 points (VPs).
 Your TR is increased each time you raise a global parameter (temperature, oxygen or ocean).

 ## This implementation
-This implementation of Terraforming Mars is implemented using OOP in Typescript as part of Object Oriented Programming course at Oxford University.
+This implementation of Terraforming Mars is implemented using OOP in Typescript as part of Object Oriented Programming course.

 ## Out of Scope